All Episodes

 I've never been to a White House correspondence dinner.

-I only went to one Christmas party um during the Bush years, and I was invited to go this year.
+I only went to one Christmas party during the Bush years, and I was invited to go this year.

 I was never invited during the Obama years, and I never wanted to go.

-So it's you have to respect the office.
+So you have to respect the office.

-So it becomes a pretty impossible task to do it in a respectful way, especially for somebody like me, and I've got I got a lot of questions for him.
+So it becomes a pretty impossible task to do it in a respectful way, especially for somebody like me.

-I'd need a couple hours.
+I need a couple hours.

 I'd love to have Ocasio Cortez come on the program.